jmbeh/jmbeh/README.md

 **[Dad Aura](https://github.com/mostly-coherent/dad-aura)** — Real-time aura scoring from my son's Apple Watch.
 What surprised me: him controlling score "flips" created more engagement than the scoring itself.
 *Next up: AI guardrails that know when to say no and nurture healthy values.*

 **[Allegro](https://github.com/mostly-coherent/Allegro)** — A music practice companion to cultivate the love for music.
 I learned that audio recognition trained on studio recordings fails completely when kids stop + repeat mid-phrase and play wrong notes.
+Current challenge: most APIs work on full songs (multi-instrument + vocals), but I need to identify songs from single-instrument playing (just piano or guitar).
+Open to ideas!
 *Next up: Real-time "play along" suggestions so I can jam with my kids on guitar.*

 **[LifeSynced](https://github.com/mostly-coherent/LifeSynced)** — Unified calendar with a privacy-first design.
 The "[Personal Event]" placeholder with password reveal made it safe to demo to any audience.